StinaAxelsson/crystalize-pp5/README.md

 ![](https://github.com/StinaAxelsson/crystalize-pp5/blob/main/docs/validation/python2.jpg)

 ## Bugs
 **Bug:** You can change the html file in product detail and change the maximun number of product to add in cart.
 It will cause an 500 server error in checkout because it's only allowed to add a maximun of 99 of a product.
 **Fix:** I need to fix this but for now there is left like this because I don't have the time to solve it, but I know it's there.

 **Bug:** I had some problem with main nav and mobile-nav includes.
 There where a duplication of an ID in the search dropdown.
 **Fix:** Solve this by removed the ID from the base and gave it an uniqe ID so there was no duplication that gave problem.

 **Bug:** When user had add a review there was an delete option on every review, even if the user had not write it by themself.
 **Fix:** Add a if statement with the request user and it solved it.

 **Bug:** When a user had add a product to wishlist, there was shown a filled star at the product page on that product.
 Adn empty stars at the other product.
 But if a user added more products to wishlist, there added a star, so if the user had ad three product threr where shown three stars in product page beside the product name.
 **Fix:** I had an else statement that ruined it.
 When i removed the else statement there was only one filled star that showed on the products that the user had added.
 And on the rest of the product there is no star at all.
 # Deployment
 To deploy my project, I had to use the Code Institute Python Essentials Template with all the neccesserely code for this project to work woth Django.
+With that template I create a repository in Github where i start my project.
-And worked with it at Gitpod workspaces.
+And then open it and work with it at Gitpod workspaces.
-* When i wantet to save it I saved it by write the commands ***git add . ***, ***git commit -m "commit message"*** and then push it to github with ***git push***.
+It is important to open the same workspace everytime you have to work with it and to do that and secure it's being saved, you have to pin it in your workspace dashboard at gitpod.
-Important to open the same workspace everytime you have to work woth it and to do that and secure it's being saved, you have to pin it in your workspace dashboard at gitpod.
+When you want to save your work you need to write the commands in the terminal of your workspace: ***git add .*** , ***git commit -m "commit message"*** and then push it to github with ***git push***.
+To publish it and store it in your Github repositry.

-* Then i want to deploy iy it at heroku and using my account, if you doesnt have an account you will register first before deploying and create a project.
+* Then i want to deploy it at heroku, I am using my account on Heroku, if you doesnt have an account you will register first before deploying and then create a project in heroku.
-* Create a Procfile in your project is required that specifies the commands that are executed by the app on startup.
+* Create a Procfile in your project, this required that specifies the commands that are executed by the app on startup.

   * Click the New dropdown and select Create New App.
   * Create a name to your project and it has to be uniqe.